Photo from Unsplash

 Transforming Power

-In a gallery in Europe are shown, side by side, the first and the last works of a great artist.
-The first is very rude and most faulty; the last is a masterpiece.
-The contrast shows the results of long culture and practice.
+In a European art gallery, two works by a great artist are displayed side by side—his first and his last.
+The first is rough and full of flaws; the last is a masterpiece.
+The contrast shows the results of long practice and growth.

-It is not hard to take roses, lilies, fuchsias, and all the rarest flowers, and with them make forms of exquisite beauty; but to take weeds, dead grasses, dried leaves trampled and torn, and faded flowers, and make lovely things out of such materials, is the severest test of skill.
-It would not be hard to take an angel and train him into a glorious messenger; but to take such a man as Simon, or as Saul, or as John Newton, or as John Bunyan, and make out of him a holy saint or a mighty apostle, that is the test of power.
-Yet that is what Christ did and has been doing ever since.
-He takes the poorest stuff, despised and worthless, outcast of men ofttimes, and when He has finished His gracious work we behold a saint whiter than snow.
+It’s not hard to take roses, lilies, and rare flowers and arrange them into something beautiful.
+But to take weeds, dead grasses, dried leaves, and torn and faded petals, and make something lovely from them—that’s a true test of skill.
+It wouldn’t be difficult to take an angel and turn them into a glorious messenger.
+But to take someone like Simon, or Saul, or John Newton, or John Bunyan, and transform them into holy saints and mighty apostles—that is the test of power.
+Yet that’s exactly what Christ did, and He’s been doing it ever since.
+He takes the poorest, most despised, and worthless materials—often outcasts—and turns them into saints whiter than snow.

-The sculptor beheld an angel in the rough, blackened stone, rejected and thrown away; and when men saw the stone again, lo! there was the angel cut from the block.
-Christ can take us, rough and unpolished as we are, and in His hands our lives shall grow into purity and loveliness, until He presents them at last before the throne, faultless and perfect.
+The sculptor saw an angel in the rough, blackened stone, rejected and thrown away.
+When others looked again, they saw an angel carved from the block.
+Christ can take us, rough and unpolished as we are, and, in His hands, shape our lives into something pure and beautiful until He presents us faultless and perfect before the throne.